AnyaGimpel/AnyaGimpel/README.md

 :woman_technologist: About Me :

 I am an Android developer and a third-year student at BSUIR.
+I am proficient in developing applications using XML and have knowledge of the Jetpack
-I have been working in Android development for over 1.5 years.
-I have developed my own training projects using Kotlin and Java, with experience in technologies such as Coroutines, Retrofit 2, Compose, and others.
-I have experience in both the technical implementation of products and analyzing subject matter to effectively design mobile applications.
-I am proficient in English. :octopus:
+Compose toolkit for creating modern UIs.
+In my own projects, I handle both the technical implementation and subject matter analysis.
+I

 - :woman_student: I study at BSUIR, learn psychology, design, project management and some programming languages.